Family Business Branding and The Secret Drivers to Brand Success

 At his Tuscan estate overlooking Siena, Dr. Francesco Mazzei pours a glass of ruby red Chianti Classico while beginning to tell the story behind the distinctive label that represents several legacies: the name of his family’s medieval country house castle, the village hamlet, the family winery, and the year it was founded.
-“Castello Fonterutoli Mazzei 1435” wine is one of the acclaimed reds the Mazzei family has been producing for a remarkable 24 generations; in fact, they’re one of the ten oldest family enterprises in Italy.
+“Castello Fonterutoli Mazzei 1435” wine is one of the acclaimed reds the Mazzei family has been producing for a remarkable 24 generations; in fact, in terms of family business branding, they’re one of the ten oldest family enterprises in Italy.
 Naturally, wine lovers are intrigued to hear more from the charismatic Marchesi Mazzei and eager to taste his time-honoured Chianti.

-Family Brands Drive the Economy
+Family Business Brands Drive the Economy

 Global management consultancies are wise to keep a keen eye on family enterprises.
 EY suggests that family business is the world economy’s “secret driver of success.”
 Their research library published a 2015 report undertaken with Kennesaw State University Cox Family Enterprise Center (Georgia, USA) indicating that: “The importance of family businesses to the global economy is undeniable.
 They account for more than two-thirds of all companies around the world, many of which are household brand names, and 50%–80% of employment in most countries.”